kedacore/keda-docs/content/docs/2.15/scalers/redis-sentinel-lists.md

   - Both the hostname, username and password fields need to be set to the names of the environment variables in the target deployment that contain the host name, username and password respectively.
 - `sentinelUsernameFromEnv` - Environment variable to read the authentication username from to authenticate with the Redis Sentinel server.
 - `sentinelPasswordFromEnv` - Environment variable to read the authentication password from to authenticate with the Redis Sentinel server.
-- `sentinelMaster` - The name of the master in Sentinel to get the Redis server address for.
+- sentinelMaster - The name of the primary (still referred to as the 'master' in Sentinel) to get the Redis server address for.
 - `listName` - Name of the Redis List that you want to monitor.
 - `listLength` - Average target value to trigger scaling actions.
 - `activationListLength` - Target value for activating the scaler.
 Learn more about activation [here](./../concepts/scaling-deployments.md#activating-and-scaling-thresholds).
 (Default: `0`, Optional)